wp-plugins/fv-feedburner-replacement/readme.txt

 == Installation ==

-1. Install the plugin using Wordpress or copy the plugin directory into your Wordpress plugins directory (usually wp-content/plugins) and activate it in Wordpress admin panel.
+1. Install the plugin using Wordpress's built in installer or copy the plugin directory into your Wordpress plugins directory via ftp (usually wp-content/plugins) and activate it in Wordpress admin panel.
 2. After activation, check the update notice - it will contain a link to test your feed.
 3. If you use WP Super Cache, follow the intructions in the plugin activation notice to disable feed caching, or see [Installation guide](http://foliovision.com/seo-tools/wordpress/plugins/fv-feedburner-replacement/installation/)